-Since our energy is based on $\vecTBlend$, which becomes null on the event horizon, the energy we control has a weight which vanishes linearly at $r=\rp$.
-The other works make use of the horizon-penetrating vector field, first introduced in \cite{DafermosRodnianski:RedShiftSchwarzschild}.
+To overcome problem \ref{Problem:NoPositiveConservedEnergy}, we use $\vecTBlend$, which becomes null on the event horizon.
+Thus, the energy we control has a weight which vanishes linearly at $r=\rp$.
+The other works use a different timelike vector field, which includes some of the horizon-penetrating vector field, first introduced in \cite{DafermosRodnianski:RedShiftSchwarzschild}.
 This is denoted $Y$ \cite{DafermosRodnianski:KerrEnergyBound} or $X_2$ \cite{TataruTohaneanu}.
-By combining the horizon-penetrating vector field with the equivalent of $\vecTBlend$, they are able to construct a timelike vector field and an energy which do not degenerate near the event horizon.
-This is clearly advantageous.
-Since the properties of the $Y$ or $X_2$ vecter field are quite stable \cite{DafermosRodnianski:LectureNotes}, it can be used in a separate step, which we omit, following our result.
+We add the contribution from such a vector field as a separate step in appendix \ref{S:DRVector}.

-Neither \cite{DafermosRodnianski:KerrEnergyBound} nor \cite{TataruTohaneanu} use $\OpQ$ to generate higher energies.
+To overcome problem \ref{Problem:InsufficientClassicalSymmetries}, neither \cite{DafermosRodnianski:KerrEnergyBound} nor \cite{TataruTohaneanu} use $\OpQ$ to generate higher energies.
 Away from the event horizon, they use the symmetries $\dt^2$, $\dt\dphi$, and $\dphi^2$ and the fact that $\solu$ satisfies the wave equation.
 Near the event horizon, they generate higher energies using $\dt$ and a horizon-penetrating, radial vector field (e.g. $Y$ in \cite{DafermosRodnianski:KerrEnergyBound}).
 This is possible because of a favourable sign in the error terms arising from the failure of the radial vector field to be a symmetry.

-Both of \cite{DafermosRodnianski:KerrEnergyBound,TataruTohaneanu} perform a Fourier transform in the $t$ and $\phi$ variables to construct a pseudodifferential Morawetz multiplier, which we have avoided in favour of differential operators.
+Finally, to overcome problem \ref{Problem:ComplicatedTrapping}, both of \cite{DafermosRodnianski:KerrEnergyBound,TataruTohaneanu} use a pseudo-differential Morawetz multiplier, as explained in subsection \ref{SS:ResultForGeodesics}.
+We have avoided these in favour of local differential operators.

 Less importantly, both avoid surfaces of constant $t$ in favour of surfaces and coordinates which go through the event horizon.
-Since vector-field arguments can be deformed from one surface to another, this is a minor difference, although, the presence of the functions, $\MMTTscalar$, slightly complicates this.
+Since vector-field arguments can be deformed from one surface to another, this is a minor difference; however, the lower-order coefficients in the momenta, $\MMTTscalar$, slightly complicate this.
 Although all known Morawetz arguments have, in some sense, a troublesome lower-order term, \cite{DafermosRodnianski:KerrEnergyBound,TataruTohaneanu} use a different construction so that they can use positivity arising from $Y$ or $X_2$, instead of the Hardy estimate we use to control the negativity in \eqref{eq:IntroNeedHardy}.